kennyhalim/Taproom-React/README.md

 ## Description

-_A web application that allows user to see different lists of kegs and be able to edit and add new keg._
+_A web application that allows user to see different lists of kegs and be able to edit and add new keg.
+This is quite different from the angular project since we have only used functional programming and have not make any object yet for React._

 ## Planning

 _<img src="flowchart.png">_

+## README Prompts

+1. Just had issues with styling with the Link tag.
+Resolve issue not being able to remove underline text decoration.
+2. Development process was pretty straightforward, no issues at all.

 ## Setup/Installation Requirements